Hec Edmundson Pavilion: Seattle Storm

 The arena has hosted the city's WNBA team, the Seattle Storm, during the 2019 season.
 The Storm, which normally play at Seattle Center Arena, were temporarily displaced during that venue's renovation into a home for the Seattle Kraken.
 The Storm split the 2019 WNBA season, playing several games at Angel of the Winds Arena.
-The team originally planned to play the first ten games of its 2020 home schedule at Hec Ed, between May 15 and July 5, 2020, moving to Angel of the Winds Arena for the second half of the season, but had ended up playing a shortened 22-game season in Bradenton, Florida (as with all WNBA teams that year) because of the to the COVID-19 pandemic.
+The team originally planned to play the first ten games of its 2020 home schedule at Hec Ed, between May 15 and July 5, 2020, moving to Angel of the Winds Arena for the second half of the season, but had ended up playing a shortened 22-game season in Bradenton, Florida (as with all WNBA teams that year) because of the COVID-19 pandemic.
 The WNBA's original schedule included a month-long break in July and August 2020 to allow players to participate in the 2020 Summer Olympics in Tokyo; however, they were postponed until the next year (2021) owing to the pandemic.
 The WNBA had started their 2020 season in July.

 Since the arena lacks air conditioning, and the WNBA requires that all games be played in air-conditioned venues, portable air conditioning units have been used during Storm games.